 Attend all scheduled and special SAAB meetings.

-Confer with their department or program chair on a basis.
+Confer with their department or program chair on a monthly basis.
 This can be done through departmental or program meetings, although further interaction is encouraged.

 Be responsible for informing student in their department or program about SAAB grants, opportunities offered by SAAB, and be available to interested students for assistance with SAAB grant proposals.